 Subscribe Lifetime Value

-The email metric can help you in average time spent on email lists before they unsubscribe.
+The email metric can help you in the average time spent on email lists before they unsubscribe.

 Among all the metrics, a non-open rate can help you in calculating the non-open rate.

 Also, the indicator can help you in showing the number of campaigns that people don’t open the message.